Fast and Slow Sound Excitations in Nematic Aerogel in superfluid 3He: Discussion

-The current picture offers an alternative view of sound in nematic aerogel studied previously in similar phenomenological models in Refs.~\cite{brand20n22,surfA} yet with large number of free parameters.
+The current picture offers an alternative view of sound in nematic aerogel studied previously in similar phenomenological models in Refs.~\cite {brand20n22,surfA} yet with large number of free parameters.
 Here, we have estimated the elastic constants of the aerogel and found analytical solutions for all types of sound in the polar $^{3}$He-nAG not available from prior work.
-We relate the sharp crossover in observed resonant frequency to the size cutoff so that we have no need in assuming a specific fine tuned weak coupling between e.g. $^{3}$He chemical potential $\tilde{\mu}$~(\ref{eq:mu_T_p}) and axial strain $e_{3}$ of the aerogel\cite{surfA} (that is certainly present).
+We relate the sharp crossover in observed resonant frequency to the sample size cutoff so that one has no need in assuming a specific fine-tuned weak coupling between e.g. $^{3}$He chemical potential oscillations $\tilde{\mu }$~(\ref{eq:mu_T_p}) and axial strain $e_{3}$ of the aerogel\cite{surfA} even though it is allowed by symmetry.
 More data may shed light onto this interesting interplay.

-Obviously, one could not prevent excitation of all modes allowed in aerogel attached to the vibrating wire and their combination should be responsible for the observed resonances.
+Obviously, one could not prevent excitation of all modes allowed in aerogel attached to a vibrating wire and their combination should be responsible for the observed resonances.
 In this regard, experiments with vibrations excited by transducers may be warranted in order to gain more insight into the above-mentioned size effect and other observed features.
-As far as a sharp crossover of resonant frequency with temperature, Fig.~\ref{Fig:vdata}, the cutoff sound velocity increases linearly with nAG sample size $L$.
-This may be another parameter that one may be able to vary within obvious experimental limits.
+As far as sharp crossover of resonant frequency with temperature, Fig.~\ref{Fig:vdata} , the cutoff sound velocity increases linearly with nAG sample size $L$.
+This may be another parameter that one may be able to vary within obvious experimental constraints.

-We acknowledge enlightening discussions with V.V.
-Dmitriev, A.A.
+We acknowledge many enlightening discussions with V.V.
+Dmitriev, I.A.
+Fomin, A.A.
 Soldatov, E.V.
 Surovtsev, A.M.
 Tikhonov, A.M.
 Troyanovsky, and A.N.
 Yudin.
 V.V.
 Dmitriev, A.A.
 Soldatov, and A.N.
 Yudin are gratefully acknowledged for providing samples and sharing data.